SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/lambdas/customer-review-webhook/README.md

 This API is protected with OAuth2 which also must be configured in SAP Commerce.

 It is configured to pull the source code directly from Git.
-The

 [handler.js](handler.js) - Javscript source code for the webhook handler